Check back often for homework assignments, tutorials, and key topics covered each day.

 Before class:

-- Complete your Project 2.
+- Complete Project 2.
 Bring two copies of your final artwork to class.

 - Submit your lab report here.